High-fructose corn syrup: Process

 In the contemporary process, corn is milled to extract corn starch and an acid–enzyme process is used, in which the corn-starch solution is acidified to begin breaking up the existing carbohydrates.
 High-temperature enzymes are added to further metabolize the starch and convert the resulting sugars to fructose.
 The first enzyme added is alpha-amylase, which breaks the long chains down into shorter sugar chains (oligosaccharides).
-Glucoamylase is mixed in and converts them to glucose.
+Glucoamylase is mixed in and converts them to glucose (with some unconverted oligosaccharides).
 The resulting solution is filtered to remove protein using activated carbon.
 Then the solution is demineralized using ion-exchange resins.
-That purified solution is then run over immobilized xylose isomerase, which turns the sugars to ~50–52% glucose with some unconverted oligosaccharides and 42% fructose (HFCS 42), and again demineralized and again purified using activated carbon.
+That purified solution is then run over immobilized xylose isomerase, which converts glucose into fructose, resulting in a mixture of ~50–52% glucose and 42% fructose; demineralized and again purified using activated carbon, the result is HFCS 42.
 Some is processed into HFCS 90 by liquid chromatography, and then mixed with HFCS 42 to form HFCS 55.
 The enzymes used in the process are made by microbial fermentation.